Júnior Morasco

 mattered.

-I reviewed educational projects, accessibility manuals and digital products created for children with specific needs, looking for both patterns and gaps.
+I reviewed educational projects, accessibility manuals and digital products made for children with specific needs, looking for both patterns and gaps.

-Sketches, storyboards, character explorations and content mapping helped shape the experience before any interface existed.
-I created and refined flows, tested ideas with peers and iterated multiple times before moving into production.
+Then everything moved offline.
+Sketches, storyboards, character explorations and content mapping shaped the experience before any interface existed.
+Flows drawn and redrawn, ideas tested with peers, multiple iterations before production.

 Handcrafted.